-Copyright 2015 by Top 20 Training and THE MASTER TEACHER, Inc.
+Copyright 2019 by Top 20 Training and THE MASTER TEACHER, Inc.

 All rights reserved.
-No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without written permission from the publisher, with this exception: A school that has purchased the Top 20 Training SMART Board Curriculum has permission to make copies for instructional or administrative use, but not for resale.
+No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without written permission from the publisher.